INTERNATIONAL INTELLECTUAL PROPERTY (2 credits)

 COMPARATIVE TORT LAW (2 credits)

 This course serves as both an introduction to European tort law and as a comparative inquiry into especially thorny areas of U.S. tort law.
 First, we will gain a basic understanding of the nature of the tort law systems in three European countries (France, Germany, and England), focusing especially on standards for intent, negligence, strict liability, and liability for defective products.
 Then, we will examine more deeply, and from a comparative perspective, how these three European legal systems have sought to resolve a number of specific issues that remain especially contentious in U.S. tort law.
 Examples of the types of specific questions covered in the course include: whether liability should attach for not providing assistance in emergency situations (the “no duty to rescue” rule); the extent of the privilege of self-defense (the “no duty to retreat” rule); liability for stand-alone emotional distress; liability for wrongful conception (birth); liability for children; and liability for the mentally incapacitated.

 CHINESE LEGAL SYSTEM AND ITS REFORMS (2 credits)

 Professors Yongxin Song, Hongdao Qian, Leslie Kuan-Hsi Wang, and Jun Zhao

-This is an introduction to the Chinese legal system taught within the framework of the twenty-eight year economic reform that has brought dramatic change to the Chinese economy and to the lives of the Chinese people.
+This is an introduction to the Chinese legal system taught within the framework of the thirty-six year economic reform that has brought dramatic change to the Chinese economy and to the lives of the Chinese people.
 Students will learn about recent legal reforms in intellectual property legislation and in several other areas of the law.
 This course is team-taught in English by four distinguished Chinese professors of law from Zhejiang University Guanghua School of Law.
 No prerequisites are needed for this course.